organicmaps/organicmaps/docs/INSTALL.md

 To browse maps in an application, you need first to download some.
 We maintain an archive of all released versions of data at [direct.mapswithme.com](http://direct.mapswithme.com/direct/).
-Place `.mwm` and `.mwm.routing` files to `~/Library/Application Support/MapsWithMe` for
+Place `.mwm` files to `~/Library/Application Support/MapsWithMe` for a desktop version.
-a desktop version.
-Alternatively, you can put these into `omim/data`, but there should be a soft link in a build directory: `build_omim.sh` creates it.

 For an Android application, place maps into `/MapsWithMe` directory on a device.
 For iOS devices, use iTunes.

-`World.mwm` and `WorldCoasts.mwm` are low-zoom overview maps and should be placed into a resource directory, e.g. `/Applications/MAPS.ME/Content/Resources` on Mac OS X.
+`World.mwm` and `WorldCoasts.mwm` are low-zoom overview maps and should be placed into a resource directory, e.g. `/Applications/MAPS.ME/Content/Resources` on macOS.
 Placing these into a maps directory should also work.

 For instructions on making your own maps, see [MAPS.md](MAPS.md).